Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Hydration & sun protection essential year‑round.
 But especially during spring and summer.

-In summer, pay attention to extreme heat warnings.
+In summer, pay attention to extreme heat warnings, which are published to deter risk-taking and to keep people safe.
 Never go hiking at such a time.
-People die, or suffer heat stroke and need to be rescued every year!
+People die or suffer heat stroke and need to be rescued every year!
 Better to note the warnings.

 Prepare for afternoon monsoon storms in summer.
 Rain can come in hard and fast, causing flash‑floods.
 They also might create an advance dust storms.